nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+CheckMate is a **desktop app for streamlining the process of room bookings for hotel employees, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, you can maximise real-time room searching, service scheduling, and amenity management.
+Optimized for administrative roles, it ensures that room allocation and guest needs are seamlessly addressed.

 * Table of Contents
   {:toc}

 --------------------------------------------------------------------------------------------------------------------